whosonfirst-data/whosonfirst-external-overture-venue-us/README.md

 _Computers, amirite?_

-And to be something which can be used in conjunction with the source Overture data.
+So that needs to be figured out but in the meantime the data are meant to be something which can be used in conjunction with the source Overture data.
 For example here are 10 Overture places that are in the locality of [Puako](https://spelunker.whosonfirst.org/id/85937387), in Hawaii:

 ```
 D SELECT w."external:id", o.names.primary  FROM read_csv(['us-85688543-1729435243.csv','us-85688671-85937387.csv']) w, read_parquet('/usr/local/data/overture/parquet/*.parquet') o  WHERE o.id = w."external:id" AND w."wof:parent_id" = '85937387' LIMIT 10;